drodriguezSRL/PythonECA/README.md

 <li>You will need this number on your controller's script.</li>
 </ol>

-<p>Make sure you have following files in the same directory where your controller is located:</p>
+<p>Make sure you copy the following files in the same directory where your controller is located:</p>
 <ul>
 <li>vrep.py</li>
 <li>vrepConst.py</li>